 Before the varicella vaccine was widely available in the U.S., almost everyone had varicella in childhood.
 In the 1990s (the pre-vaccine era) there were more than 10,000 hospitalizations, and over 100 deaths annually.
 Varicella was an expected disease of childhood.
 Now, routine varicella vaccination has nearly eliminated chickenpox-related deaths among children.
 Even though some people who are vaccinated against chickenpox may still get the disease, it is usually milder with fewer red spots or blisters and little or no fever.

-Although the number of varicella related hospitalizations and deaths have decreased after the vaccine was released, in 2006, a plateau in the number varicella cases was noted.
+Although the number of varicella related hospitalizations and deaths have decreased after the vaccine was released, in 2006, a plateau in the number of varicella cases was noted.
 A second dose of varicella vaccine was recommended for 4- to 6-year-old children in Vermont in 2006.
 This led to a decline in varicella among all age groups.

 Vermont was involved in a study on the two-dose regimen, using data available on outbreaks during 2005-2012.
 The conclusion was that the routine two-dose varicella vaccination program appears to have significantly reduced the number, size and duration of varicella outbreaks in the US.
 High two-dose vaccine coverage should greatly decrease outbreaks that have been reported among groups of school children with high vaccination coverage.

-Each year, chickenpox vaccine prevents an estimated 3.5 million cases in the United States.
+Each year, the chickenpox vaccine prevents an estimated 3.5 million cases in the United States.
 Two doses of vaccine are recommended and are 98% effective at preventing disease.
 In the 2015-16 school year, 95.6% of all Vermont students (K-12) enrolled in public and independent schools met the varicella immunization requirements.

 Varicella vaccine protects against a very uncomfortable and sometimes serious disease.
-Those who are vaccinated not only protect themselves but others in the community too young to be vaccinated, or with underlying illness that makes it impossible for them to be immunized.
+Those who are vaccinated not only protect themselves but others in the community too young to be vaccinated, or with an underlying illness that makes it impossible for them to be immunized.
 There is also another not-insignificant benefit: a typical case of chickenpox can cost a family over $350 from out-of-pocket and other costs associated with loss of wages due to absence from work.

 Antiviral medications are recommended for people with chickenpox who are more likely to develop serious disease including: